 2015 HUMANITARIAN OF THE YEAR

-The 2015 Humanitarian of the Year award goes to Cari Hillyer of Overland Park, KS.
+2015 Humanitarian of the Year award goes to Cari Hillyer of Overland Park, Kansas

-Cari is the Operations Manager at Holy Family School of Faith located in Overland Park, KS, is married to Chris Hillyer and has one son, William.
-She serves in several ministries at St. Michael’s to include The CARE Worship Program that she started ten years ago and continues to do so today.
-This ministry offers parents of special needs children the opportunity to attend mass while their children participate in a special Sunday school program designed for them
+Cari is the Operations Manager at Holy Family School of Faith located in Overland Park, Kansas, is married to Chris Hillyer and has one son, William.
+She serves in several ministries at St. Michael’s, including The CARE Worship Program, which she started 10 years ago and continues to lead today.
+This ministry offers parents of special needs children the opportunity to attend Mass while their children participate in a special Sunday school program designed for them.

 Cari also serves as the Lay Director for the women’s CRHP (Christ Renews His Parish) group and serves on the Special Needs Committee for the Archdioceses of Kansas City.

 2014 HUMANITARIAN OF THE YEAR

 The 2014 Humanitarian of the Year award goes to two individuals, Tom Langhofer of Overland Park, Kansas, and Amy Holy, RN, of Olathe, Kansas